camunda-community-hub/community/SECURITY.md

 * [Renovate](https://github.com/renovatebot/renovate) - Opt in
-* The [Community Action Maven Release](https://github.com/camunda-community-hub/community-action-maven-release#security-scanning) allows maintainers to opt-in to Aqua Security’s Trivy container security scanning tool, and uploads the results of HIGH and CRITICAL vulnerabilities to the GitHub Security tab
+* The [Community Action Maven Release](https://github.com/camunda-community-hub/community-action-maven-release#security-scanning) allows maintainers to opt-in to Aqua Security’s Trivy container security scanning tool, and uploads the results of HIGH and CRITICAL vulnerabilities to the GitHub Security tab.

 ## When should I report a vulnerability?